 We believe a great match is the key to an extraordinary surrogacy experience.
 We match surrogates with intended parents based on a variety of factors, especially on shared goals and expectations for the surrogacy.
 You always have the option of choosing not to work with a family if they don't feel like the right match.

 When we have a potential match for you, we will share some information about the intended family with you to make sure you're interested in them.
 Then you and the intended parents will meet in our office for an introductory visit.
-International intended parents may conduct a first meeting by phone or Skype, but will travel to Portland to meet you before signing a contract with you.
+International intended parents may conduct a first meeting by phone or Skype, but usually travel to Portland to meet you before signing a contract with you.

 Around this time we will provide you with a draft surrogacy contract.
 You and the intended parents will review the document with separate attorneys, reach an agreement, and sign the contract.
 At this time you will begin receiving a $200 monthly allowance.